Danny Kaye

 Hypochondriac Danny Weems gets drafted and accidentally smuggles his girlfriend aboard his Pacific-bound troopship.

-The Enchanted World of Danny Kaye: The Emperor's New Clothes The Enchanted World of Danny Kaye: The Emperor's New Clothes (1972) Character: Marmaduke
+The Emperor's New Clothes The Emperor's New Clothes (1972) Character: Self / Marmaduke (voice)

 Pinocchio Pinocchio (1976) Character: Boris Stroganoff / Geppetto